Quinta0/AequitasIQ-/README.md

 - Panel
 - Langchain Community
 - Pydantic
-- Ollama (with the llama3.1 model)
+- Ollama (with the llama3.1 8B model or 3.2 3B for less RAM and GPU usage)

 ## Installation